 Laurentian Bank of Canada (LBC) is one of the top 10 banks in Canada with main activities in the Province of Quebec.
 With more than 3,300 full-time equivalent employees (FTE), it operates through about 90 branches and 200 ATMs.
 The Bank's key business lines are Retail and Business banking, B2B Bank, Securities and Capital Markets, and LBC Financial Services.
 As of April 30, 2019, Laurentian Bank had total assets of C$45 billion, deposits of C$27.1 billion and loans of C$34 billion, including C$16.3 billion in residential mortgage loans.

 Canadian Western Bank

 Canadian Western Bank (CWB), headquartered in Edmonton, Alberta, serves retail and business customers through 42 branches in Western Canada.
 It offers chequing and savings accounts, apex or peak performance accounts, student and youth accounts, business accounts, US Dollar accounts, cash management services as well as fixed rate and variable rate mortgages, personal and car loans, recreational vehicle loans, consolidation loans, RRSP loans, secured and unsecured lines of credit, financial planning, credit cards, small business lending, insurance and investment products.
-It also offers Visa business cards, employee banking package, depository services, In-touch telephone banking, online and mobile banking and ATM banking.
-Canadian Western Bank is a member of CBA (Canadian Bankers Association) and CDIC (Canada Deposit Insurance Corporation) as well as member of Mastercard International, Interac, The Exchange (Canada) and Cirrus Network.
+It also offers Visa business cards, employee banking package, depository services, In-touch telephone banking, and online, mobile and ATM banking.
+Canadian Western Bank is a member of CBA (Canadian Bankers Association) and CDIC (Canada Deposit Insurance Corporation) as well as member of Mastercard International, Interac, The Exchange and Cirrus Networks.

 Top 10 Banks in Canada by assets